s-k-saha/cDFT_electrolytes/README.md

 Currently, the implementation supports **1D geometries**, where the system is assumed to be translationally invariant in the other two spatial dimensions.

+For a detailed description of the theoretical framework, derivations, and approximations implemented in the code, see **[Theory.pdf](Theory.pdf)**.

 ## Supported Interactions

 The solver currently includes the following interaction models:

 1. **Rosenfeld Fundamental Measure Theory (FMT)** for hard-sphere interactions.

 2. **Lennard-Jones (LJ)** interactions

    * ( r_{\min} = 2^{1/6}\sigma )
    * ( r_c = 2.5\sigma )

 3. **Electrostatic (ES) interactions**

    * Long-ranged Coulomb interactions.